 Erin Anderson, DVM obtained her D.V.M. degree from The Ohio State University Veterinary School in the spring of 2002 and joined us shortly thereafter.
 She completed her undergraduate studies at Denison University in Granville, Ohio, in 1999.
 “Dr. A.’s” pets include several cats, chickens, and a Springer Spaniel named Rosie.
 She enjoys hiking, kayaking and other outdoor activities.

 Paul Badeau, DVM started volunteering for our clinic when he was only 14 years old.
 He began working as a technician in April 1997 and continued working here as he attended the University of Connecticut where he received his undergraduate degree in Pathobiology in 2003.
 He left us to obtain his D.V.M from the University of Minnesota, graduating in 2007.
 Fortunately, he returned shortly after graduating to re-join our staff as a veterinarian.
 Dr. Badeau chose to return to our clinic because of our “family-like” atmosphere and because we offer one of the highest case-loads in the area.
 He enjoys the diversity that our emergency clinic offers and appreciates the collaborative effort that this 19 doctor practice provides.
 His special interests lie in dentistry and alternative medicine.
-At home, Dr. Badeau has 3 cats, Mojo, Achilles, and Sophie, and a German Shepherd named Zooma.
-When he’s not working, Dr. Badeau enjoys fly-fishing, camping, hiking, and metal-smithing with his wife Jenny.
+At home, Dr. Badeau has 3 cats, Mojo, Achilles, and Sophie.
+When he’s not working, Dr. Badeau enjoys fly-fishing, camping, hiking, and spending time with his wife Jenny and four children.

 Alyson Bishop, DVM started with us in 2006 as a technician while obtaining her undergraduate degree at the University of Connecticut.
 She graduated from The Ohio State University College of Veterinary Medicine in 2012.
 Shortly after, she returned to Bolton Vet to practice both small and farm animal medicine.
 She credits the hardworking staff and dedicated doctors who continually practice high quality medicine as the main reason for returning to the practice.
 She also knew that returning to BVH would allow her to see a diverse caseload of routine appointments as well as emergency cases.
-Dr. Bishop’s interests include small animal internal medicine, cardiology and farm animal medicine.
+Dr. Bishop’s interests include small animal internal medicine and cardiology.
 In her spare time, she enjoys traveling, hiking, attending concerts and cooking.
-She shares her home with two cats, Ivy and Oscar, and her rescued German shepherd/Malinois mix, Maverick.
+She shares her home with her husband, three cats, Ivy, Olivia, & Silas, and her rescued German shepherd/Malinois mix, Maverick.

 David Coley, DVM

 Sonja Gotler, DVM Born and raised in western Connecticut, Dr. Gotler grew up surrounded by multiple cats and her grandparents’ dogs.
 Her passion for veterinary medicine stems from her interest in difficult science, creative thinking and, of course, her love of animals.
 After obtaining her Bachelor’s Degree in Biology and English Literature, Dr. Gotler went on to complete her Doctorate at Purdue University School of Veterinary Medicine.
 After graduating, she made her way up to Cornell University where she was an intern in their Department of Small Animal Medicine and Surgery.
 A year later, Dr. Gotler moved on to become a clinical instructor in Cornell’s Clinical Pathology Lab.
 After spending a year teaching, Dr. Gotler joined the Bolton Veterinary team in 2002 as an associate veterinarian and has been with us ever since!
 Her specialties include ultrasonography, hematology, clinical chemistry and cytology.
 Dr. Gotler’s other interests include surgical procedures and emergency medicine.
-She shares her home with her husband and her two incredibly spoiled dogs.
-When she isn’t working, Dr. Gotler can be found reading, writing, hiking with her dogs, or riding her loveable (but sometimes obstinate) horse.
+She shares her home with her four incredibly spoiled dogs and a flock of chickens.
+When she isn’t working, Dr. Gotler can be found reading, writing, hiking with her dogs, or riding her lovable (but sometimes obstinate) horse.

 Edward Grace, DVM is a 1983 graduate of UConn (B.S.
 Pathobiology, Magna Cum Laude, Degree with Distinction) and a 1988 graduate of Purdue University (D.V.M.).
 Dr. Grace has been a veterinarian at B.V.H. since 1994.
 For many years he was engaged primarily in the practice of emergency medicine/critical care, an area in which he retains an interest.
 Dr. Grace most enjoys the challenges and rewards of seeing a large number of difficult cases in a practice that retains its practical ‘down to earth’ philosophy.
 Dr. Grace has served on many boards and commissions including nine years on the Connecticut Veterinary Medical Association Executive Board and several years on the Coventry School Building and Grouping committees.
 His other extra curricular activities include running, cycling, and cross country skiing.
 His passion for running extends to his long standing position as High School Cross Country and Middle School Track Coach for the Coventry Public Schools.

 Kim Griswold, DVM joined us as a technician in 1996 while attending Tufts University School of Veterinary Medicine to begin a second career as a veterinarian after working for IBM for 16 years.
 She completed her undergraduate requirements at UConn, graduated from Tufts in 1999, and continued with us as a veterinarian.
 Dr. Griswold chose to stay with us because she appreciated the dedicated staff of committed and skilled doctors who are always willing to pitch in and help out on a tough case, the skilled technicians, our on-site diagnostic services, the availability of a board-certified surgeon, cardiologist and internists, and the fact that we offer 24-hour care.
 She also finds the wide variety of pets and cases that we see to be both challenging and rewarding.
 She treats dogs and cats and her area of special interest is internal medicine.
-She and her husband have a Great Dane, Coby, and when she is not working Dr. Griswold enjoys birding, hiking, kayaking, reading, and movies.
+She and her husband enjoy birding, hiking, kayaking, reading, and movies.

 Shonna Kalos, DVM is another of our veterinarians who “grew up” at Bolton Vet.
 She started in our job shadow program as a high school student, and interned as a college student before we officially took her onto our staff.
 Shonna worked her way up from kennel assistant to veterinary technician while graduating from UCONN in 1999 with a B.S. in Animal Science.
 Later, she attended Ross University School of Veterinary Medicine located on the beautiful island of St. Kitts in the Caribbean.
 She graduated with her D.V.M. in 2006 and went on to do a small animal internship with a focus on emergency medicine at North Carolina State University.
 Fortunately, Dr. Kalos returned to our practice in July 2007.She is pleased to have the opportunity to practice high quality medicine in a supportive environment while continuously growing and learning from the numerous other veterinarians and specialists here.
 She wanted the opportunity to practice emergency medicine in addition to performing general soft tissue surgery and wellness examinations.
 Dr. Kalos currently has two cats, Oscar and Maya, whom she adopted while in vet school.